aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

 ## Task 3: View Azure Front Door in action

-Once you create a Front Door, it takes a few minutes for the configuration to be deployed globally.
-Once complete, access the frontend host you created.
+In this task, you will verify that Azure Front Door is working as expected by testing the global failover capabilities.
+After you create the Front Door, it will take a few minutes for the configuration to propagate across all regions.
+Once that's done, you'll test the Front Door's ability to direct traffic to the available web app instance.

 1. Navigate back to **Front Door and CDN profiles** page, on the Front Door resource in the Overview blade, locate the endpoint hostname that is created for your endpoint.
 This should be fdendpoint followed by a hyphen and a random string.
 For example, **fdendpoint-fxa8c8hddhhgcrb9.z01.azurefd.net**. **Copy** this FQDN.
       ![Web App](../media/l5u6-11.png)